Helping millions of people navigate the world of technology.

 Step 3: In the Power Options window, double-click on USB settings to expand it.

-Step 4: Expand the USB selective suspend setting menu and click Enabled.
+Step 4: Expand the USB selective suspend setting menu > click Enabled.

 Step 5: Use the drop-down menu next to On battery and Plugged in to disable USB selective suspend.

 Windows 11 includes a Hardware and Devices troubleshooter that can automatically detect and resolve any common issues with peripheral devices.
-You can use this tool in case the above solutions don’t work.
+You can use this tool if the above solutions don’t work.

 Step 2: In the console, type the following command and press Enter.